-At the top-right, you can see the Recommended Peetime indicator.
+In the About this Peetime… you can see the Recommended Peetime indicator — thumbs-up.
 In some cases, you’ll see an Emergency Peetime in that place.
 Our goal in every film is to find Peetimes about every 30 minutes or so, throughout the middle of a movie.
 If we find a Peetime that is plenty long and doesn’t have any crucial scenes then we’ll Recommend it over the others.
 Contrarily, if there’s been a long gap between Peetimes, we might include a Peetime we wouldn’t necessarily recommend, but if you’re in a tight spot and really need to go, then this will do, often as an Emergency Peetime.
-Of course, most Peetimes fall somewhere in between and aren’t labeled as Recommended or Emergency.
+Of course, most Peetimes fall somewhere in between and aren’t labeled either way.
+They’re just regular Peetimes.

 Lastly, you’ll see a brief “About this Peetime…” message about what sorts of scenes you might miss during each Peetime.
 For instance, in an action movie we might have some Peetimes during repetitive action sequences, and others during long scenes of exposition.
 We note that here, so you can choose which sort of scene you would prefer to skip.